stasionok/rob-rat-out-blocker/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/rob-rat-out-blocker` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to plugin settings page and put your restrictions
+3. Go to the plugin settings page and put your restrictions

 == Frequently Asked Questions ==